 For many people, an out-of-town trip can be refreshing and invigorating.
 Experiencing a new place together as a family offers the chance to make lasting memories outside your normal routine.
 But for individuals with autism spectrum disorders (ASD), traveling brings a host of unique challenges.
 New sights and sounds paired with the disruption of their usual daily routine can make it difficult to navigate the unpredictable nature of a trip.

-But that does not mean families with a member who has ASD need to avoid travel altogether.
-Whether you’re considering air travel or are opting for a COVID-safe road trip, planning ahead can make things much easier for everyone.
+But that does not mean families with a member who has autism need to avoid travel altogether.
+Whether you’re considering air travel or are opting for a road trip, planning ahead can make things much easier for everyone.

 In this article